-Mets fans had hoped their first signing under newly-minted owner Steve Cohen would be a big one, perhaps former World Series MVP George Springer or reigning NL Cy Young winner Trevor Bauer.
-Instead, New York went the more conventional route, bolstering its pen with the addition of ex-Twins hurler Trevor May earlier this week.
-That may have been an anticlimactic way to kick off the Cohen Era in Queens, though there’s something to be said for bullpen depth, especially in today’s game with starters rarely lasting longer than five innings.
+(RADIO.COM Sports) Mets fans had hoped their first signing under newly minted owner Steve Cohen would be a big one, perhaps former World Series MVP George Springer or reigning National Cy Young winner Trevor Bauer.
+Instead, New York went the more conventional route, bolstering its bullpen with the addition of ex-Minnesota Twins reliever Trevor May earlier this week.
+That may have been an anticlimactic way to kick off the Cohen era in Queens, though there’s something to be said for bullpen depth, especially in today’s game in which starters often don't last longer than five innings.

-So with May packed and ready to go on the 7 Train to Citi Field, what’s next on New York’s offseason agenda?
-That’s to be determined, though from the looks of it, the Mets have eyes for former Tigers and White Sox catcher James McCann, who achieved All-Star status as recently as 2019.
-An above-average hitter for the position, McCann logged a respectable .289 average with seven homers in 97 at-bats last season while splitting backstop reps with Yasmani Grandal.
+So what’s next on New York’s offseason agenda?
+That’s to be determined, but from the looks of it, the Mets have eyes for former Tigers and White Sox catcher James McCann, who was an All-Star in Chicago in 2019.
+An above-average hitter for the position, McCann logged a respectable .289 average with seven homers in 97 at-bats for the White Sox last season while splitting backstop reps with Yasmani Grandal.